-- You may use a vehicle only for transportation between the EAO Office and Hale Pohaku, and between Hale Pohaku and the summit.
+- Observers may use EAO vehicles only for transportation between the EAO Office and Hale Pohaku.

 - EAO vehicles are not to be used for transport to/from the airport or hotels, or to go out for a meal.
 The only exception is if you require supplies immediately before driving to HP, and you obtain prior approval from the Vehicle Scheduler.